radoman2/pmf-spa3-seminarski/dsa3_seminar_rradoman.typ

 - Due to its approach it returns terrible coverage

 Usually, if used, DFS is more suitable in settings when small crawlers are needed (for example local crowlers one one domain). \

+If a crawler is able to download completely a finite set of pages, then any crawling order is good, because at the end all the pages will be downloaded.
+This is not the case for real Web crawlers, which usually are not able to download all of the Web, mainly due to following reasons: @betterbfs
+1. Network bandwidth and disk space of the Web crawler are neither infinite nor free.
+2. Pages change over time, and a Web crawler's copy of the Web becomes quickly obsolete.
+3. The amount of information on the Web is finite, but the number of pages is infinite.

 Modern crawling algorithm like Priority Search / Best-First Search is used by search engines such as Google and Bing where the frontier is a priority queue, not a plain FIFO queue.